CodeBlueMedicalTrainingInstitute/admissionLetters2024/README.md

 ## Security and Privacy

 We take the security and privacy of your admission letter seriously.
 Please ensure that you keep your admission letter confidential and do not share it with any third party not part of the cohort.
-Sharing admission letter information with unauthorized individuals is strictly prohibited.
+Sharing this information with unauthorized individuals is strictly prohibited.

 ## Feedback